 wall for big bands as more and more "orchestras" were trimming their

 numbers and remaking themselves as showbands.

-Ernie Pigott (RIP-vocals) decided to leave the fold and form their
+Ernie Pigott (RIP-vocals) who all decided to leave Mick Del and form their

 own band.
-They needed a rhythm section and contacted Clonmel
+They brought in a new rhythm section which included Clonmel

 drummer, John Fennessy, who at the time was with playing with the

 Ballina-based Jack Ruane Band, Fergie Gibson (bass) who at the time was with a band in